What happened that day?

 Turning boys into soldiers

-A Certificate of Merit for bayonet instruction, presented to Wellington College cadets, 1915
+A Certificate of Merit for bayonet instruction, presented to a Wellington College cadet, 1915

-Voluntary cadet groups existed in many schools prior to 1909 when the Defence Act introduced compulsory military training.
-This act required all boys aged between 12 and 14 to undergo 52 hours of physical training each year as Junior Cadets.
-Initially, this training was supervised by their teachers, although this was dropped in 1912.
+Voluntary cadet groups existed in many schools prior to 1909, when the Defence Act introduced compulsory military training.
+This act required nearly all boys aged between 12 and 14 to undergo 52 hours of physical training each year as Junior Cadets.
+Initially, this training was supervised by their teachers.

 A School Rifle Volunteer Cadet Corps had been established at Wellington College in 1870, and school cadets were to remain an integral part of life at the school well into the 20th century.
 J.P.
 Firth, principal from 1892 to 1920, placed great emphasis on the cadets and the importance of being physically fit.
 Photographs of boys in the military uniform of the school’s cadet corp or shooting teams make the transition from schoolboy to soldier more plausible.
 Many of the more than 1600 college old boys who served overseas during the war had learnt to handle a gun, salute and march in formation on the playing fields of the school.
 Students were even awarded merit certificates in bayonet instruction.